bufbuild-ru/docs/blog/protoc-gen-validate-v1-and-v2/index.md

   - - meta
     - name: "twitter:card"
       content: "summary_large_image"

-hero:
-  name: "Announcing protoc-gen-validate v1.0 and our plans for v2.0"
-  tagline: "April 24, 2023"
 ---

+# Announcing protoc-gen-validate v1.0 and our plans for v2.0

 **We’re excited to announce that after half a decade of** [**`protoc-gen-validate`**](https://github.com/bufbuild/protoc-gen-validate) **(“PGV”) wallowing with an “alpha” label, we’re promoting PGV to v1.0, ensuring all current workflows with PGV will be stable into the future.**